jieggii/jieggii/README.md

 I speak English (~B2), Finnish (~B1) and Russian (native).

-## At that moment I am mostly interested in
+## At this moment I am mostly interested in
 * Backend development (Go and Python)
 * Electronics and soldering
 * GNU/Linux administration